-- Combine egg yolks and half-and-half, whisking to incorporate.
+- Combine egg yolks and half-and-half in separate bowl, whisking to incorporate.

 - Add egg mixture to the flour mixture; stir with a fork until all the dry ingredients are moistened.
 Shape dough into a ball, flatten slightly, and refrigerate 2 hours to overnight.

 - Roll out dough to slightly less then ¼ inch thick.

 - Place pastry over tart pan and gently press pastry down to the bottom and into each groove.
 To remove excess pastry cleanly, roll a rolling pin over the top and it will cut the dough off neatly.